marlia92/PFA-component-starter/src/component-library/content/pages/guidelines.md

 ## Components

-Components are focused, reusable UI pieces that combine to create larger structures like blocks and pages.
+Components are focused, reusable UI pieces that combine to create larger sections.

 They should stay minimal, consistent, and easy to maintain.

 Components are grouped by purpose: